snowex-hackweek/website-2024/book/logistics.md

 ## Dorms

 * Dorms are all single/double rooms and each contain a private bathroom.
-* Participants who opt to will be staying at Willow Hall.
-Please Check in after 2pm at the front desk on Sunday, July 10th.
+* Participants who opt to will be staying at Lander Hall.
+Please Check in after 2pm at the front desk on Sunday, August 18th (or Saturday, August 17th if arriving early).
-* Check out is by 11am on Saturday, July 16th.
+* Check out is by 11am on Saturday, August 23rd (or Sunday, August 24th if staying an extra day).
 There will be a room where you can store your luggage if your flight leaves later that day.
 Please let us know immediately by emailing {{ contact_email }} if you plan on arriving/departing at an earlier/later date.
-* The front desk can direct you to the Maple Hall Great Room where the meetings and courses will be taking place.
+* The front desk can direct you to the Health Sciences Education Building where the meetings and courses will be taking place.
 * Dorm guests are able to use their key cards to access any gyms on campus.
 For off-campus activities, guests have easy access to The Ave, which hosts a